Meeshbhoombah/fancy-ls/docs/logbook.md

     except ValueError:
         print(ValueError)
 ```
+Good error handling saves lives.
+I would like to also point out that good is subjective, as
+I know some may have complaints about the way I handled this error.

-The methods `find` and `rfind` return the index at where the pattern matches, so I'll use
+The methods `find` and `rfind` return the index at where the pattern matches, so I used
 that to split the metadata output.
 ```python
     ...